OncoRNALab/exRNAQC/Preprocessing_rebuttal/README.md

 ```
 5. Run the pipeline again.

-### Pipeline Summary
-1. Load Parameters:
-o	Parse command-line arguments to get the path to a YAML configuration file.
-o	Load the configuration parameters from the YAML file.
-2. Initialize Variables:
-o	Extract various parameters from the configuration file, such as output directory, data type, deduplication method, subsampling timing, and others.
-3. Load STAR Index:
-o	Load the STAR index into memory for alignment purposes.
-4. Read Sample List:
-o	Read the sample list file to get pairs of sample IDs and their corresponding read files (R1 and R2).
-5. Process Each Sample:
-o	For each sample, perform the following steps:
-	Print the sample ID and read files being processed.
-	Determine the deduplication mode and subsampling timing.
-	Perform quality control (QC) and trimming:
-	Run FastQC on the original reads.
-	If adapter contamination is specified, trim the adapters.
-	Trim the reads to a specified length.
-	Optionally, remove reads with bad quality.
-	Run FastQC on the trimmed reads.
-	If repeat analysis is enabled, skip the QC and trimming steps.
-	If single-end data and fragment length mean or standard deviation are not provided, exit with an error.
-	Perform subsampling if specified.
-	Perform deduplication:
-	If using Clumpify, align reads with STAR, infer strandedness, remove duplicates, and run Kallisto quantification.
-	If using Picard, align reads with STAR, deduplicate with Picard, convert BAM to FASTQ, and run Kallisto quantification.
-	Perform STAR alignment and sort BAM files by name.
-	Run HTSeq for quantification and generate index statistics.
-6. Unload STAR Index:
-o	Unload the STAR index from memory after processing all samples.
-7. Handle Subsampling Level Determination:
-o	If subsampling is set to start but no subsampling level is provided, exit with instructions to determine the subsampling level after quality filtering.
-This pipeline ensures that RNA sequencing data is preprocessed, including quality control, trimming, deduplication, alignment, and quantification, based on the specified configuration parameters.
+## Pipeline Workflow
+### Full length RNA
+#### 1. Load Parameters:
+    - Parse command-line arguments to get the path to a YAML configuration file.
+    - Load the configuration parameters from the YAML file.
+#### 2. Initialize Variables:
+	- Extract various parameters from the configuration file, such as output directory, data type, deduplication method, subsampling timing, and others.
+#### 3. Load STAR Index:
+    - Load the STAR index into memory for alignment purposes.
+#### 4. Read Sample List:
+    - Read the sample list file to get pairs of sample IDs and their corresponding read files (R1 and R2).
+#### 5. Process Each Sample:
+    - For each sample, perform the following steps:
+    	- Print the sample ID and read files being processed.
+    	- Determine the deduplication mode and subsampling timing.
+    	- Perform quality control (QC) and trimming:
+        	- Run FastQC on the original reads.
+        	- If adapter contamination is specified, trim the adapters.
+        	- Trim the reads to a specified length.
+        	- Optionally, remove reads with bad quality.
+        	- Run FastQC on the trimmed reads.
+    	- If repeat analysis is enabled, skip the QC and trimming steps.
+    	- If single-end data and fragment length mean or standard deviation are not provided, exit with an error.
+    	- Perform subsampling if specified.
+    	- Perform deduplication:
+    	    - If using Clumpify, align reads with STAR, infer strandedness, remove duplicates, and run Kallisto quantification.
+    	    - If using Picard, align reads with STAR, deduplicate with Picard, convert BAM to FASTQ, and run Kallisto quantification.
+    	- Perform STAR alignment and sort BAM files by name.
+    	- Run HTSeq for quantification and generate index statistics.
+#### 6. Unload STAR Index:
+    - Unload the STAR index from memory after processing all samples.
+#### 7. Handle Subsampling Level Determination:
+  - If subsampling is set to start but no subsampling level is provided, exit with instructions to determine the subsampling level after quality filtering.

+### SmallRNA
+#### 1. Directory Setup:
+- For each sample in the `paired_files`, the script will:
+  - Create the necessary directories for output, scripts, and logs.
+  - Determine the subsampling mode based on the `subsampling` parameter.

+#### 2. Initial Processing:
+- If `repeat_analysis` is set to `'no'`:
+  - Combine and copy files using **combinecopy**.
+  - Perform initial quality control using **fastqc**.
+  - Trim adapters using **cutadapt_smallRNA**.
+  - Filter out low-quality reads using **removebadqc**.
+  - Perform another round of quality control using **fastqc**.

+- If `repeat_analysis` is set to `'yes'`:
+  - Prepare for repeat analysis using **preprepeat**.

+#### 3. Subsampling:
+- If `subsampling` is `'yes'` and `subsample_to_nr` is not `'0'`:
+  - Subsample reads using **subsample**.
+  - Perform quality control on subsampled reads using **fastqc**.

+#### 4. Further Processing:
+- Collapse identical sequences using **prepcounts**.
+- Map sequences using **mapbowtie**.
+- Annotate mapped reads using **annotate**.
+- Gzip all FASTQ files using **zipfastq**.

+#### 5. Completion:
+- Print a message indicating the completion of processing for each sample.
+- If `subsampling` is `'yes'` and `subsample_to_nr` is `'0'`, exit the program with a message to determine the subsampling level after quality filtering.

 ## Output Folder Structure